A Collections Chronicles Blog

 The artifacts, which were already pretty much accounted for, hadn’t been complete photographed and condition reported since in the early 1990s, so we did a full new imaging session, together with condition reports and additional detailed documentation.
 We researched and recorded new information on workers regulations and facilities’ rules, as well as inscriptions found on other types of artifacts that could lead us to connect these objects to ship plans or photographs.

 Lastly, in the case of the photographs, the cataloging is still a bit of a work in progress.
 As of November 2019, no inventory of the photographs that arrived with the donation has been found.
-The photographs were split into different parts of the Museum’s Maritime Reference Library (once held in the Thompson Warehouse at 213 Water Street, 2nd Floor) including a few different photo archives and subject files, and their provenanceProvenance is the documented history of ownership and location of an object.
+The photographs were split into different parts of the Museum’s Maritime Reference Library (once held in Thomson & Co. at 213 Water Street, 2nd Floor) including a few different photo archives and subject files, and their provenanceProvenance is the documented history of ownership and location of an object.
 Provenience is an archaeological term meaning the three-dimensional context (including georgraphical location) of an … Continue reading was not tracked.

 Though there was no explicit summary of the organization of the Museum’s photo archive at the time of the Bushey donation in 1981, a 1987 survey describes the photo archive at that time.
 Photographic prints and negatives were separated, and photographic prints were divided by subjects including “Local History”, “Buildings” and “Ships”.
 The survey notes that the photos in these categories were arranged alphabetically instead of by collection/donation, meaning that the provenance of the photographs was not tracked.
 The 1987 survey mentions the Bushey collection specifically as an example of poor provenance tracking, since the collection’s negatives were “scattered within” the larger negative collections.